josephdadams/CroniclePlugins/README.md

 * `port`: Text Field: Port of the VICREO program (default of 10001)
 * `appid`: Hidden: AppID you set up in your PCO Developer Account for this application.
 * `secret`: Hidden: Secret Key you set up in your PCO Developer Account for this application.
-* `servicetype`: Text Field: semicolon `;` PCO Service Type Id for plan you want to load the LIVE page for
+* `servicetype`: Text Field: PCO Service Type Id for plan you want to load the LIVE page for

 ## pco_print.py